pinokiocomputer/program.pinokio.computer/README.md

 ## Linux

-For linux, you can download and install directly from the latest release on Github:
+For linux, you can download and install directly from the latest release on Github (Scroll down to the bottom of the page for all the binaries):

-<a class='btn' href='https://github.com/pinokiocomputer/pinokio/releases/tag/1.3.4'><i class="fa-brands fa-linux"></i> Go to the Releases Page</a>
+<a class='btn' href='https://github.com/pinokiocomputer/pinokio/releases/tag/2.0.2'><i class="fa-brands fa-linux"></i> Go to the Releases Page</a>

 ---